-R&D status: Began phase III clinical trials of Treakisym® to treat relapsed or refractory DLBCL in August 2017
+R&D status: Preparing for filing of Treakisym® to treat relapsed or refractory DLBCL

-Phase II clinical trial data demonstrates potential for improved prognosis in patients with relapsed or refractory DLBCL (aggressive NHL) In March 2012, the company completed final analysis and evaluation of data from its phase II clinical trials using Treakisym® in combination with rituximab for relapsed or refractory DLBCL (aggressive NHL).
+Phase II clinical trial data demonstrates potential for improved prognosis in patients with relapsed or refractory DLBCL (aggressive NHL) In March 2012, the company completed final analysis and evaluation of data from its phase II clinical trials using Treakisym[®] in combination with rituximab for relapsed or refractory DLBCL (aggressive NHL).
 The trial, with clinical trial sites in both Japan and South Korea, demonstrated an improved prognosis as well as clinically manageable side effects in elderly patients.